-Download iTunes Music in South Korea with this quick fixLast Updated by Gray Williams on January 27, 2019
+Download iTunes Music in South Korea with this quick fixLast Updated by John Bennet on January 11, 2020

 It’s a trick question, actually, because iTunes never started working in South Korea in the first place.
 Despite being a tech savvy country, South Korea’s digital entertainment business is run by local telecom companies, keeping iTunes from ever gaining a foothold in the national economy.